 How to backup SQL Server to Windows Azure

-You can create a backup job, which will make backups according to your schedule and then send backups to Windows Azure, by following this simple steps:
+You can create a backup job, which will make backups according to your schedule, and then send backups to Windows Azure, by following these simple steps:

-- Go to the Dashboard page and click “Add new job”, then choose “Add backup job”.
+Go to the Dashboard page and click “Add new job”, at the popup window choose “Backup job” at the “Job type” section and click on the “Create job”.

-- Select a computer where SQL Server is installed and check for SQL Server connections, then click “Continue to job settings”.
+Select a server where SQL Server is installed and check for SQL Server connections.

-- At the”Select databases” menu, check off all databases wich you are going to backup.
+At the”Select databases” menu, check off all databases that you are going to backup.

-- To create a backup schedule click “Schedule backup (full, diff, tran log)” section and press “Show advanced backup schedule” then set up the schedule as needed.
+To create a backup schedule click the “Schedule backups” section and press “Advanced settings…” then set up the schedule as needed.

-- Press “Create” to apply all changes and start a backup job.
+Press “Save & Exit” to apply all changes to start a backup job.